Islam in Papua New Guinea: 20th century

 In the 1970s, the Muslim population of Papua New Guinea was estimated to be only 120.
 Most were expatriate workers from Africa and South Asia.

 In 1982, Islam was officially recognized by the government.

 In 1988, Muslims in Papua New Guinea set up the first Islamic center, with the help of a Malaysia-based Islamic organization and the Saudi Ministry of Islamic affairs.
 In 1996, three more Islamic centers were established, with the help of the Muslim World League.
 There are now seven Islamic centers in the nation.
 The first mosque, known as the Baitul Kareem Mosque, was built in 1988 in Kimbe, New Britain, by the Ahmadiyya Muslims.

 Present-day

 There are pockets of Muslims around Port Moresby, in Baimuru, Daru, Marshall Lagoon, the Musa Valley and in the islands of New Britain and New Ireland.
 It is in the Highlands that Islam has seen the most growth.

 Population

 In 2001, there were under 500 Muslims in PNG.
 In 2007, the U.S. Department of State estimated that there were about 2,000 Muslims in the country.
 In 2008, the Australian Broadcasting Corporation cited that were more than 4,000 Muslims in the country, with "reports of entire villages converting at the same time."
 In 2012, Scott Flower estimated that there were over 5,000 Muslims, claiming a 500% increase since 2001.
+In 2021, The United States State Department estimated that there are about 10,000 Muslims in the country.